 The Reasons to Use a Great Home Inspector

-The point of the home buying process where the home inspector comes in is the most dangerous and exciting part of the process.
-At this point, an initial offer has been accepted by the seller, all other interested buyers have been bested, and it’s up to you to close the sale.
+At this point in the home buying process, an initial offer has been accepted by the seller, all other interested buyers have been bested, and it’s up to you to close the sale.
 In comes your home inspection, arguably one of the most exciting and stressful parts of buying a home.

-But before the sale can go any further, the home must be inspected.
-The home inspector does a thorough review of the home’s structure and condition, inside and out, and makes the buyer aware of any major deficiencies the home has or fixes the home needs.
+The home inspector does a thorough review of the home’s structure and condition, inside and out, and makes the buyer aware of any major deficiencies the home has or fixes it needs.
 Armed with this information, the buyer can choose to request repairs from the seller, negotiate a lower price point, or walk away from the sale.

-Home Inspectors are by breed an exhaustive lot, and the number of points they go over on the property is extensive.
-The Roofing, the foundation, the entire exterior, interior, plumbing, electrical – these elements are all subject to inspection.
+Home inspections are by nature an exhaustive lot, and the number of points they cover on the property is extensive.
+The roofing, foundation, entire exterior, interior, plumbing, electrical – these elements are all subject to inspection.
 If there is a serious problem with the home that cannot be seen at first glance, the home inspector will find it.
-This is part of why home inspectors are so important.
+The importance of hiring a good home inspector should not be overlooked.

 What Do I Look for in a Home Inspector?